Search Results

 1588: the Spanish Armada Still Loses

 … In his recent book, Armada, (co-authored with Colin Martin), Parker draws on archives from around the world and … smelled; and what happened when they finally clashed.
-Looking beyond the events of 1588 to the complex politics which … than learning the birth and death dates of even Martin Luther.
-Oh, I'm probably going to be struck down for that …
+Looking beyond the events of 1588 to the complex politics which … co-authored with one of his formal doctoral advisees, Colin Martin.
+With that introduction, let me lay out the plan. …

 An engraving of Earl Cornwallis's surrender to George Washington during the American Revolution.